synapse-wireless-labs/ja-jira-addon/README.md

 ![](https://ja-report-addon.snapcloud.net/Thumbnail.PNG)

 * JIRA Dashboard widget
-* For the specified Project and Version, this widget will display a bar chart of each Epic's progress, sorted by Rank.
+* For the specified Project and Version, this widget will display a bar chart of each Epic's progress, sorted by Rank by default.
 (Epic Rank is set by dragging and dropping the Epics on the Epic column of the Board backlog.)
 * This add-on adds two new custom fields, Epic Risk Level and Epic Risk Description - you will need to add these fields to the applicable projects and screens.

+### Widget Configuration

+* Title
+* Project
+* Release
+* Sort by
+* Scaling
+* Auto refresh - not currently implemented (see Atlassian Caveats below)

 ### To Deploy